jyothsna2410/my-first-rep/readme.txt

-This is the line from master
+This is the line from conflict-branch